 Corestar has partnered with the team behind the Sky Cinema hit; Book of Love, to develop an original idea from award-winning writer, David Quantick.
 Grumpy Old Dad, a semi-autobiographical warm-hearted comedy drama, full of emotion and humour, tracks the realities of being an Older Parent.
 We have developed this to be a returning series and recently shot a proof of concept for the show, with David O'Hara in the lead.
 David brings a wealth of talent to the role, having starred in blockbuster films such as Braveheart, Harry Potter and The Departed.

 Paul is an acclaimed writer and Bafta-winning director.
 His body of work to date includes the theatrical release of four feature films and prime-time television programming for the BBC and ITV.
 Paul’s films include the critically acclaimed London to Brighton, horror-comedy The Cottage, home invasion thriller Cherry Tree Lane and Song for Marion.
-In 2014 Paul directed Murdered by My Boyfriend for the BBC, which won the RTS Award for Single Drama and was the highest watched programme on BBC iPlayer behind Sherlock and Top Gear.
+In 2014 Paul directed Murdered by My Boyfriend for the BBC, which won the RTS Award for Single Drama and was the highest-watched programme on BBC iPlayer behind Sherlock and Top Gear.

 Following this he directed the critically acclaimed The Eichmann Show and in 2016/7 he was the lead director of BAFTA-winning drama series Broadchurch as well as directing the Bafta-winning Murdered For Being Different for BBC Studios.
 In 2018 he directed Strangers, starring John Simm and Emilia Fox, co-produced by ITV and Amazon Studios.
 Followed A Confession for ITV, written by Bafta winner Jeff Pope, starring Martin Freeman and Imelda Staunton.
 During the Covid lockdown, Paul directed one of 4 Isolation Stories for ITV starring Angela Griffin and Darren Boyd.